Agnisar Kriya & Vahnisara Dhauti – How to Practice, Techniques, Benefits and Precautions

 The Importance of Digestive Fire in Yoga and Ayurveda

-Agnisar Kriya and Vahnisara Dhauti help to stoke this inner fire, ensuring that the body functions efficiently and that toxins are eliminated from the system.
-These practices can help balance the body’s energy and promote emotional well-being, as a strong digestive system is closely linked to a calm and balanced mind.
+Agnisar Kriya and Vahnisara Dhauti stoke these inner fires, allowing your body to operate optimally and for toxins to be flushed from your system.
+They may help balance the body’s energy and support emotional well-being, because a healthy digestive system supports a stable, calm mind.

 How to Perform Agnisar Kriya: Step-by-Step Guide